-Spatially coherent local variability is introduced in two emulator modules, namely in the local response module as the local response to $T_t^{glob,var}$ (Sect.
+Spatially coherent local variability is introduced in two emulator modules, namely in the local response module as the local response to $T_t^{\text{glob,var}}$ (Sect.
 4.1.3) and in the local residual variability module (Sect.
 4.1.4).
-The local variability is an essential ingredient in mimicking initial-condition ensembles as visualized by comparing regionally averaged time series of our emulations with simple pattern scaling results which contain no local variability module (Fig. S11).
-In this study, and all other studies cited in the following paragraphs, the local temperature variability is assumed to be stationary in time which is not fulfilled everywhere in the business-as-usual greenhouse gas emission scenario (see Sect.
+The local variability is an essential ingredient in mimicking initial-condition ensembles as visualized by comparing the regionally averaged time series of our emulations with simple pattern scaling results which contain no local variability module (Fig. S11).
+In this study, and all other studies cited in the following paragraphs, the local temperature variability is assumed to be stationary in time, which is not fulfilled everywhere in the business-asusual greenhouse gas emission scenario (see Sect.
 2.3 and Olonscheck and Notz, 2017).

-- 390 $T_t^{glob,var}$ can be regarded as the globally aggregated signal of all physical modes of variability (Sect.
-4.1.2), with the calibrated emulators accounting for memory of up to three years (Fig. 7).
-While the linear translation of $T_t^{glob,var}$ to a gridpoint level temperature response is purely statistical in nature, physically meaningful patterns nevertheless emerge in the β_s^{var} patterns.
-For example, for many climate models, β_s^{var} tends to resemble an El Niño Southern Oscillation pattern (Trenberth, 1997) with Amazon, Australia, and Alaska co-varying while the Southeastern USA exhibits the opposite temperature sign 395 (Figs. 3 and S2-10).
-Qualitatively similar results could alternatively be obtained by stochastically generating time series of - major physical modes of variability and translating those to the grid-point level (McKinnon and Deser, 2018).
+$T_t^{\text{glob,var}}$ can be regarded as the globally aggregated signal of all physical modes of variability (Sect.
+4.1.2), with the calibrated emulators accounting for memory of up to 3 years (Fig. 7).
+While the linear translation of $T_t^{\text{glob,var}}$ to a gridpoint-level temperature response is purely statistical in nature, physically meaningful patterns nevertheless emerge in the β_s^{var} patterns.
+For example, for many climate models, β_s^{var} tends to resemble an El Niño-Southern Oscillation pattern (Trenberth, 1997) with the Amazon, Australia, and Alaska covarying, while the southeastern USA exhibits the opposite temperature sign (Figs. 3 and S2-10).
+Qualitatively similar results could alternatively be obtained by stochastically generating time series of major physical modes of variability and translating those to the grid-point level (McKinnon and Deser, 2018).

 Local residual variability is modeled as an AR process with spatially correlated innovations (Sect.
 4.1.4).
-While several other authors have employed AR models with spatially correlated innovations too (Castruccio and Stein, 2013; Castruccio and Genton, 2016; Bao et al., 2016), they all chose a parametric approach to model the covariance between grid points.
-However, in this study, a non-parametric approach is employed which retains regional-scale anisotropy in the underlying data.
+While several other authors have employed AR models with spatially correlated innovations (Castruccio and Stein, 2013; Castruccio and Genton, 2016; Bao et al., 2016), they all chose a parametric approach to model the covariance between grid points.
+However, in this study, a nonparametric approach is employed, which retains regional-scale anisotropy in the underlying data.